groupdocs-assembly-cloud/docs/content/assembly/developer-guide/concepts.md

 A document template is just a normal document, created using Microsoft Office and OpenOffice, that contains special tags for the dynamic content.
 You are supposed to use that template to assemble documents on this model repeatedly and consistently.

-Have a note, that supported template types are not limited to word-processing document templates only, but also include spreadsheet templates, presentation templates, HTML document templates. email document templates. plain-text templates and others.
+Have a note, that supported template types are not limited to word-processing document templates only, but also include spreadsheet templates, presentation templates, HTML document templates. email document templates, plain-text templates and others.

 ## Data Sources